roman/Haskell-capataz/docs/tutorial.md

   loop `finally` terminateProcess proc'
 ```

-Now, let's have another `IO` sub-routine that lists processes pids, and kills on of them randomly.
-We use the [`Turtle` library](https://hackage.haskell.org/package/turtle) to run commands, we use a single function (`procStrict`) that returns the stdout and `exitCode` of a process.
+Now, let's have another `IO` sub-routine that lists Unix processes PIDs and picks at random one of them to send a `SIGTERM` signal.
+We use the [`Turtle` library](https://hackage.haskell.org/package/turtle) to run bash commands, we use the function (`procStrict`) which returns the `stdout` and `exitCode` of a process.

 ```haskell
 processKiller